Autoguiding a telescope for deep-sky imaging

 PHD2 Guiding includes a user interface that allows you to enter in your specific connection type and autoguiding camera model.
-Currently, I use a Meade DSI Pro II camera with an Orion 50mm Guide Scope.
-This combination has worked well for me, and I often recommend the Orion 50mm guide scope to beginners looking to start autoguiding.
+Currently, I use an Altair GPCAM2 (AR01030 Mono) guide camera with a Starfield 50mm guide scope.
+This combination works extremely well, and I spend very little time dealing with anything related to autoguiding these days.

-- Install Meade DSI CCD camera to the guide scope
+- Install Altair GPCAM2 camera to the guide scope

-- Connect PHD2 Guiding to Mount via GPUSB adapter
+- Start PHD2 Guiding and Connect to Camera and Mount

-I use a 1-second refresh rate on the Meade DSI CCD camera to display a small number of stars within the field of view.
+I use a 1-second refresh rate on the Altair GPCAM2 to display an assortment of stars within the field of view.
 It is important to make sure that the guide scope is properly focused to ensure accurate star tracking.
-Once the calibration process has been successfully completed, I like to press “stop” on the calibration star guiding.
-I then start the live-view up again, and begin autoguiding on another star in the frame.
-When PHD is running, I usually open on the “graph” window to monitor the accuracy of the tracking.
+When PHD2 is running, I usually open on the “graph” window to monitor the accuracy of the tracking.